pivotal/docs-tap/cli-plugins/apps/how-to-guides.hbs.md

 ## <a id='custom-registry'> Custom registry credentials

-Apps CLI plug-in allows users to push images to their private registry by setting some flags when creating from local source code.
+The Apps CLI plug-in allows users to push images to their private registry by setting some flags when creating workloads from local source code.

-User can either trust a custom certificate in their system or pass the path to the certificate through flags.
+A user can either trust a custom certificate on their system or pass the path to the certificate via flags.

-To apply a workload with this method, user may need to specify:
+To pass the certificate via flags the user may need to specify:

 - `--registry-ca-cert`, which refers to the path of the self-signed certificate needed for the custom/private registry.
 This is also populated with a default value through the environment variable `TANZU_APPS_REGISTRY_CA_CERT`.
 - `--registry-password` which is used when the registry requires credentials to push.
 The value of this flag can also be specified through `TANZU_APPS_REGISTRY_PASSWORD`.